-Solar energy and ground source heat pumps for Swedish multi-family housing
+Solar energy and ground source heat pumps for Swedish multi-family housing (completed)

 Ground source heat pumps (GSHP) are common in Sweden, but solar energy systems are not.
 GSHP could offer an ideal platform to integrate solar energy into the building and national energy systems towards meeting climate goals and increasing the share of renewable energy to 100%.

 Ground source heat pumps (GSHP) are known as a renewable heating source and have the potential to be 100% renewable and sustainable when the electricity is generated from hydro, wind, or solar.
 While hydropower is well developed and wind installations are increasing rapidly, solar energy is the most practical source for integrating into the building and can play a significant role increasing renewable energy production in Sweden.

 Multi-family houses are predominantly connected to district heating; not necessarily because they want to, but oftentimes have to.
 Their options are limited in part because in densely populated areas there is not enough space to drill a sufficiently sized borehole field.
 With an undersized borehole array, there is a risk that ground temperatures will decline over time, a significant problem considering that a reduction of only one degree reduces efficiency by 3%.
 Alternatively, if the temperatures can be increased there is a great opportunity for electricity savings; if all existing GSHP in Sweden had their boreholes increased by one degree, it would save 200 GWh of electricity per year.
 Regenerating, stabilizing, or increasing borehole temperatures can be accomplished sustainably using locally collected solar energy.

 Background on solar energy in Sweden